 Performance & Personal Opinion

+I’m a skincare minimalist.
+Most mornings, I cleanse, follow up with vitamin C serum and end my routine with sunscreen.
+Why add more steps if you don’t need it?
 In winter, my skin does need a little extra care.
 What does it crave?
 Moisture.
 That’s where The Inkey List Niacinamide comes in.
 I slather it on in between Vitamin C and sunscreen to up my moisturizing game.

+It works.
+The serum does a wonderful job at strengthening my skin’s protective barrier.
+How do I know?
+For starters, my skin feels so soft and plumper straight after application.
 But the main evidence is this: I can walk around freezing London for days and my skin never gets worse for wear.
 There’s no tell-tale sign of dryness or flakiness that lets me know my skin’s barrier’s compromised.
 Thanks, Niacinamide!

+I’ve also noticed that, whenever I use niacinamide, the large pores around my nose area look smaller.
+Instead, I can’t stay I’ve seen a reduction in oil production or breakouts, but then my skin isn’t that oily to begin with.
 But I’ll tell you this: if I were dealing with very oily, acne-prone skin, I’d go with The Ordinary 10% Niacinamide + 1% Zinc.
 Zinc makes it more drying than The Inkey List Niacinamide, but it’s also better at keeping excess oil production under control.

+Instead, my main concerns are dryness and antiaging.
+When I’m done with The Inkey List Niacinamide, I’m going back to my beloved Paula’s Choice 10% Niacinamide Booster.
 I know it’s way more expensive, but there’s a reason for that: it has antioxidants (like Vitamin C), skin-lightening ingredients and soothing agents that help fight the premature signs of aging, like wrinkles and dark spots.

 The Inkey List Niacinamide only has one antiaging superstar (that’s niacinamide, duh!), so you’ll see results on a smaller scale.
 Unless… If you’re already using moisturisers and serums with Vitamin C & co and wondering how the heck to incorporate Niacinamide too, this is it.
 It’s a basic formula that won’t interfere with anything else you’re using.

 Related: Paula’s Choice 10% Niacinamide Booster Full Review